saulogt/saulogt.github.io/_posts/2016-10-26-configuring-centos-linux.markdown

 ---
 layout: post
 title: Configuring Centos from scratch
 date: 2016-10-25 10:00:00
 categories: []
-tags: [ linux, centos, devops ]
+tags: [linux, centos, devops]
 image: "/images/2016/centos.jpg"
 ---

 ![centos](/images/2016/centos.jpg)

-This article describes the basic steps to setup a just installed Centos Linux.
-As my focus is on software development and I am not constantly practicing server configuration, these steps are my reference where I can't return to when I eventually forget it.
+This article describes the basic steps to set up a just-installed Centos Linux.
+As my focus is on software development and I am not constantly practicing server configuration, these steps are my reference where I can return to when I eventually forget it.

 ## Network setup

 If your network was not configured on the installation, you'll need to do it manually.
 You can configure it as DHCP or fixed IP.
-On both cases, you'll have to change the files in
+In both cases, you'll have to change the files in
 `/etc/sysconfig/network-scripts`

-To test if your network is working (with the cable connected), ping to a well known dns server.
+To test if your network is working (with the cable connected), `ping` a well-known DNS server.
 Make sure that your network policy allows that.

 `ping 8.8.8.8`
-This ip should be unreachable.
+This IP should be unreachable.

 Go to the directory and list the files

 ```
   cd /etc/sysconfig/network-scripts
   ls
 ```

 You will find there a file called `ifcfg-eno1` that you have to edit.
 If you are using a virtual machine, this name can change.
-In my case is was `ifcfg-enp0s3`.
+In my case it was `ifcfg-enp0s3`.
 Edit this file with `vi ifcfg-eno1`.

 ### DHCP